chetanchauhan0410/Employee-Central/README.md

 3. Implements Reactive forms (login and employee view).
 4. Form Validations
 5. Uses localstorage for showing and updating employee data.

+(Note:- For login use guest credentials 'guest@guestdomain.com' and 'Guest@123')